WHAT IS PLANTAR FASCIITIS?

 Heel Spurs: Heel spurs are a common response to plantar fasciitis left untreated.
 In order to protect the arch of your foot from damage, your body generates calcium.
 Over time, these calcium deposits create sharp protrusions that push against the fatty part of the heel causing pain with each step.
 Heel spurs can often be avoided if treated early.

 Plantar Fibromatosis: Plantar Fibromatosis is a condition where benign nodules grow slowly along the plantar fascia.
 These often are undetected in the early stages until they suddenly begin to grow more rapidly.
 Over time as the nodules continue to grow, walking may become painful and uncomfortable.

 If you’re suffering from plantar fasciitis pain visit one of our foot and ankle specialists for treatment.

-For more tips on healthy living and to learn about the various conditions and treatments that we offer subscribe to our monthly newsletter.
+For more tips on healthy living, alerts for our upcoming webinars and events, and to learn about the various conditions and treatments that we offer, subscribe to our monthly newsletter.
 Click below to sign up!